Andy Blunden May 2004

 The main axis of these struggles is within the dominant class, between those who lack economic capital, against those wealthy bourgeois who, relatively speaking lack culture, with professionals of various kinds promoting their own status by trying to shift the dominant principle of domination towards cultural means, distinguishing themselves from the uncultured wealthy by emphasising taste for the refined and off-beat, as against the acquisition of rare and expensive cultural goods.
 And on the other side, among those lacking in economic capital, among the dominated classes, to promote the sensibilities of professional skills acquired by hard work through the public education system or artistic production, to gain entry to the lower ranks of the dominant class.
 At the same time, the working class, making a virtue of necessity, call to order anyone of their number who gets above themselves and threatens class solidarity.

-Appreciation of culture is thus reduced, with little or no residue, to pretension — people acquire and express a taste which expresses their pretension to be recognised in a given class fraction, refusing the vulgar or the common, the difficult or the fancy, according to the need for distinction.
+Appreciation of culture is thus reduced, with little or no residue, to pretension ? people acquire and express a taste which expresses their pretension to be recognised in a given class fraction, refusing the vulgar or the common, the difficult or the fancy, according to the need for distinction.
+The whole business of cultural appreciation is reduced by Bourdieu to a status game.

 Although cultural capital and economic capital constitute the principal axes of subordination within capitalist society, Bourdieu talks of other forms of capital as well.
 Social capital are ‘connections’ needed, in particular, to make use of one’s cultural or scholastic capital (certificates).
-Body capital, both inherited and acquired through the socially-approved diet and exercise regime and so on, also constitutes a resource which gives an individual leverage in social struggles.
+Body capital, both given by nature and that acquired through the socially-approved diet and exercise regime and so on, also constitutes a resource which gives an individual leverage in social struggles.
 Linguistic capital is basically a subset of cultural capital contained in appropriate ease in the command of language.
-Political capital is standing in the political world and the ability to command votes.
+Political capital is standing in the political world and the ability to command votes and support in political conflicts.

-Since all these types of ‘capital’ share the conditions of production of economic and social capital, not a great deal of time is spent giving them special consideration.
+Since all these types of ‘capital’ share the conditions of production of economic and cultural capital, not a great deal of time is spent giving them special consideration.

 At the end of reading Distinctions one is left with the impression of an extreme relativism in cultural criticism; everything it appears is appreciated solely for the purpose of establishing markers of one’s social status, albeit unconsciously.
-The book therefore concludes with a critique of Kantian and other aesthetics and we find not quite pure relativism.
+The book therefore concludes with a critique of Kantian and other aesthetics and he comes very close to pure relativism.
+‘Real motives’ are everywhere disguised or sublimated.

 According to Bourdieu, all the dichotomies of cultural criticism are successive sublimations of one basic distinction between the dominated class and dominant class, beginning with animal nature versus human culture, therefore crude/heavy versus fine/light and so on.